-How to Write an Underdog Story Readers Will Cheer For
+How to Write an Underdog Story: 7 Steps with Examples

 Just as it seems things might be looking up, the warden has Tommy killed, smothering any hope that Andy might be able to appeal his sentence and escape enslavement as financial manager for the debauched and manipulative prison boss.

-Andy is well and truly squeezed under the warden’s wicked thumb.
+Andy is squeezed under the warden’s wicked thumb.
 The darkness of the moment is underscored when Andy is thrown into solitary confinement for months on end.

 7. Produce the triumph